AKSHITVERMA123/Stopwatch-Timer/README.md

 # StopWatch Timer App
-This is the portfolio all about me.
+This is the stopwatch timer app for digital clock.
 =======
 # Getting Started with Create React App